mvtavares/fabric-k8s/docs/CHAINCODE.md

 3. In typical Fabric operations, the output of the `chaincode install` command includes a generated ID of the chaincode archive printed to standard out.
 This ID is manually inspected and transcribed by the network operator when executing subsequent commands with the network peers.
-To avoid scraping the output of the installation command, the test network scripts precompute the chaincode ID as the `sha256` checksum of the tar.gz archive.
+To avoid scraping the output of the installation command, the network scripts precompute the chaincode ID as the `sha256` checksum of the tar.gz archive.